olliebrownlow/fill-the-canvas/README.md

 - If no canvas has been created, an error message is displayed asking the user to create one first.
 - Although not ruled out by the `draw_vertical_line` method, in practice it is not possible to draw a line outside of the boundary of the current canvas.
 This is due to the conditions set when inputting the `V` command and its arguments.
 - It is also not possible to input the rows such that the value of `Y1` is higher than the value of `Y2`, e.g., `V 2 4 1 Z`, again due to the conditions in the relevant `elsif` statement.

+`H X1 X2 Y C` command
+- If no canvas has been created, an error message is displayed asking the user to create one first.
+- Although not ruled out by the `draw_horizontal_line` method, in practice it is not possible to draw a line outside of the boundary of the current canvas.
+This is due to the conditions set when inputting the `H` command and its arguments.
+- It is also not possible to input the columns such that the value of `X1` is higher than the value of `X2`, e.g., `H 4 2 2 Z`, again due to the conditions in the relevant `elsif` statement.

 ### Unresolved edge case